Columbus State University Libraries

 Arrangement

 The depository collection is organized using the Superintendent of Documents classification system.
 All tangible depository materials are marked with the SuDoc number and depository/date stamp.
-The vast majority of print items are shelved in a government publications shelf area on the main floor of the library.
+Print items are shelved on the third floor of the library.

-A separate microfiche collection is maintained.
-It is organized by SuDoc classification number.
-Microfiche government publications are housed in special cabinets located in the microform reading room on the main floor of the library.
+A few government publications in microfiche form are housed in special cabinets in the Reference Suite on the main floor of the library.

 Formats

-All government publications are selected in the appropriate available format considering content, usage, service and storage.
-Usage is calculated monthly and compiled annually by keeping statistics of items circulated, browsed and accessed online.
-Formats include print, microfiche and electronic versions.
+Government publications include print and electronic versions.
 Electronic is the preferred format due to increased accessibility online.
-Internet accessible computer workstations are located on the main floor of the library and provide patrons with unimpeded access to electronic resources.
+Internet accessible computer workstations are on the library's main floor and provide patrons with access to electronic resources.
 Free WI-FI is available in all areas of the building.

 Print is a familiar choice for library patrons and is selected based on content and the availability of an electronic version.

-Due to usage and availability of more documents online, microfiche is no longer a selected format.
+Due to usage and availability of more documents online, microfiche is no longer a selected format and there is a limited number of microfiche available.
 The library furnishes two microfiche readers and a microfiche printer on the main floor of the library.

 Selection Tools